Do you HATE your job?

 All I could think was – if I leave my job after only being here a couple of months, how will that look on my resume?
 What would people think?
 How would I explain leaving to future employers?

-At the time, I thought this was the worst case scenario!
+At the time, I thought this was the worst-case scenario!

-As it turned out my manager fired me during my probation period for no reason and with no warning and suddenly I found myself unemployed with the history of being fired on my resume!
+As it turned out my manager fired me during my probation period for no reason and with no warning and suddenly I found myself unemployed with a history of being fired on my resume!

 Leaving by my own accord, though it would have been hard to explain, would have been much easier than trying to explain why I was fired (particularly when I didn’t fully understand the reason why myself).

 Sometimes the right option is the hard one but it’s important to acknowledge that it’s still the right thing to do.